jupyterhub/team-compass/docs/team/skills.md

 # Skills and ways to contribute

 There are many ways that you can contribute to the JupyterHub / Binder projects.
-This page attempts to provide some pathways for community members to learn and apply their skills to the team.
+This page suggests some pathways for community members to learn new skills and apply their skills to the team.

 ## Where to start?